OpenSILEX/guzzle-model-client/README.md

 ### Key pair authentication

-A valid public need to be create key, if you already have a valid public key go to the next step **WSJWT implementation class example**
+A valid public key need to be create key, if you already have a valid public key go to the next step **WSJWT implementation class example**

 #### Create a key pair